beezwax/markdown-compiler/doc/parser.md

 EmphasizedText     := UNDERSCORE BoldText UNDERSCORE

 BoldText           := UNDERSCORE UNDERSCORE TEXT UNDERSCORE UNDERSCORE
                     | STAR STAR TEXT STAR STAR

+Text               := TEXT
 ```

-As you can see, our tokens are pretty self-explanatory.
-If you remember from my
-previous post, `TEXT` is a token which matches anything but another token,
-basically.
-So it's some kind of _match-all_.
+Note that the `Text` rule seems quite silly.
+It's just so it makes the
+implementation easier, we could easily get rid of it and just replace it with
+`TEXT`.

-Our starting rule is the first one, `Paragraph`.
-A Paragraph is basically a set
+Our starting rule is `Paragraph`, which is made of one ore more `Sentence`
-of sentences.
+rules.

 In our markdown language, a `Sentence` is not really a sentence in the english
 sense, where it's basically a bunch of words until a full stop.
 In our language,